Forthcoming translation of Djaimilia Pereira de Almeida’s Esse Cabelo. Tin House Books, Winter 2019/2020. Translated by Eric M. B. Becker.

 Three poems by Brazilian poet Armando Freitas Filho, co-translated with Flávia Rocha as part of the Words without Borders—Revista Pessoa partnership.

 Her Mother’s Mother’s Mother and Her Daughter, Maria José Silveira.
-Novel forthcoming from Open Letter Books in December 2017.
+Open Letter Books, December 2017.
 Translated by Eric M. B. Becker.

 “Three Fires,” Djaimilia Pereira de Almeida.
 Translated by Eric M. B. Becker.
 A short crônica by Angolan-born Portuguese writer Djaimilia Pereira de Almeida, author of Esse Cabelo (rights available for English publication; sample translation of novel and additional short stories available).
 May 4, 2017.
 (Says 2017 Man Booker International Prize-winner José Eduardo Agualusa: “The newest star of Portuguese-language literature is named Djaimilia Pereira de Almeida—and she’s Angolan.”)